Joe0x7F/TMP36/README.md

 Recommendation:

 Buy the MCP9701A-E/TO instead and never look back.
 The MCP9701A-E/TO behaves exactly the way you would expect.
-Solid as a rock.

 See information on the MCP9701A-E/TO here: https://github.com/Joe0x7F/MCP9701A